 Other attractive features of the vanadium system are the recyclability of the vanadium electrolyte when the battery is eventually retired and the use of low-cost polymers in the cell stack that gives a low overall system cost.
 The vanadium salts can be at high molarity in the electrolytes, and this leads to improved energy density.
 Early vanadium systems were operating at energy densities of around 25Wh/litre, but energy densities of 38Wh/l are now achievable.

 Most vanadium systems use sulphuric acid in the electrolytes, but it is also possible to use a mixed electrolyte of sulphuric and hydrochloric acid, which leads to higher energy densities of up to 50Wh/l.
 The mixed electrolyte is also stable over a wide temperature range (from +40°C to -10°C).
 Heat management in a flow battery is relatively simple in comparison to some lithium-ion installations, which have a smaller operating temperature range.

 Flow batteries have a very wide operating range, often cycling is possible between close to 0% to nearly 100% SoC.
-Frequent cycling is possible— although the term 'cycling' is somewhat meaningless when a full charge can be doubled, simply by doubling the size of the tanks.
-Many flow batteries have been tested in applications to provide not only energy management services, but also frequency response services, (with rapid oscillations between charge and discharge) with no detrimental effects on the battery system.
-Changes in duty-cycle can be easily managed— the large quantity of electrolyte provides a near perfect medium for removal of heat from the cell stacks, simplifying thermal management.
+Frequent cycling is possible— although the term ‘cycling’ is somewhat meaningless when a full charge can be doubled, simply by doubling the size of the tanks.
+Many flow batteries have been tested in applications to provide not only energy management services but also frequency response services, (with rapid oscillations between charge and discharge) with no detrimental effects on the battery system.
+Changes in the duty cycle can be easily managed— the large quantity of electrolyte provides a near-perfect medium for removal of heat from the cell stacks, simplifying thermal management.